jdlangs/RobotOS.jl/README.md

     p = Path()
     v = Vector3(1.1,2.2,3.3)

-An additional function, `cleartypes()`, resets the type generation process, possibly useful for development in the REPL.
-When invoked, new `@rosimport` calls will be needed to generate the same or different types, and previously generated modules will be overwritten after `gentypes()` is called again.
+An additional function, `rostypereset()`, resets the type generation process, possibly useful for development in the REPL.
+When invoked, new `@rosimport` calls will be needed to generate the same or different types, and previously generated modules will be overwritten after `rostypegen()` is called again.
 Keep in mind that names cannot be cleared once defined so if a module is not regenerated, the first version will remain.